SUSE/rookcheck/doc/source/installation.rst

 `bindep <https://docs.openstack.org/infra/bindep/readme.html>`_ and
 `pip <https://pip.pypa.io/en/stable/reference/pip_install>`_'s requiements.txt.

 First we need python-tox to be able to manage our virtual environments.
-This is best installed from pip, but can be installed from your system packages as well.
+Version 3.15.2 or greater is recommended as it fixes an issue with cleaning up resources when being manually terminated.
+This is best installed from pip, but could alternatively be installed from your system packages.

 .. code-block:: bash

     sudo zypper in python-pip
-    sudo pip install tox
+    sudo pip install -U tox

 Next we run bindep from inside a tox environment to get the list of missing system packages.
 By specifying the HARDWARE_PROVIDER and DISTRO we are going